metosin/cloud-busting/aws/ecs-demo/modules/ecs/README.md

 source ../../../tools/terraform-init
 ```

-Running apply will as for a Git hash of the Docker image to run.
+Running apply will ask for a Git hash of the Docker image to run.
 This is the tag the [application image](../../application) was tagged with.

 ```bash
 terraform apply